-- Accelerated Study in Associate Programs (ASAP), (CUNY’s highly successful associate degree completion program, provides students with a range of academic, financial, and personalized supports to ensure students earn their associate degrees as quickly as possible.
+- ASAP: CUNY’s highly successful associate degree completion program, will provide you with a range of academic, financial and personalized supports to help you earn your associate degree as quickly as possible.

-CUNY in the Heights is located at 5030 Broadway between 213th and 214th Streets in Manhattan.
+CUNY in The Heights (see map) is located at 5030 Broadway between 213th and 214th Streets in Manhattan.